This is an expanded version of a21 multiplayer strategy guide for a22, updated by request. I've marked my recent a22 comments with "■".

-This is the mark of skill.
+This is a true mark of skill in building your economy.
 You know you're doing it right when you have just enough of every resource you need, exactly when you need it, and little excess, and are producing in large batches.

 Watch replays of good players!
 A lot of people don't know where replays are.
 From the starting screen, they are under Tools/Options.
 Switch to that player's perspective in the replay and follow what they do - what they build, when they build it, how many farms they make, when they get upgrades.
 Then try to copy them in your next game.